Updated March 6th, 2019.

 The steamy hot springs are a great night time destination

-Grab a bus from Bogota.
-There are more direct busses earlier in the morning.
-Otherwise, go to Tunja and then grab one of the frequent minibuses to Villa de Leyva.
+Grab a bus from Bogotá which takes around three hours.
+It’s best to go early in the morning as there are more direct buses earlier in the day.
+If you miss the direct buses, go to the nearby town of Tunja and then grab one of the frequent minibuses to Villa de Leyva.

-About the Author: Rebecca Beitsch is a journalist and former Peace Corps-Panama volunteer traveling through South America post-service.
+Written by – Rebecca Beitsch, a journalist and former Peace Corps-Panama volunteer traveling through South America post-service.